 - 1.3.3 We have also held several budget roadshows with the public to discuss the priorities; asking residents to identify which are most important to them.
+Over 12,000 residents took part in the consultation.
 There was positive feedback from this exercise and the results are shown in Appendix B. - 1.3.4 As a result of the feedback, a clean and safe environment and transport improvements are proposed as top priorities for the Council.
 This has also been reflected in the medium term financial strategy. - 1.3.5 The Draft Plan has been developed giving careful consideration to performance data and other contextual information including the most recent residents' survey results, national research and other emerging strategies and plans.
-Information on the Borough Profile and 100 people is provided at Appendix C. - 1.3.6 The plan has been deliberately kept short and focused to ensure it translates into action easily and it is clear to residents and council employees and our partners what we want to achieve over the next five years. - 1.3.7 There is synergy between the council's previous strategic plan and the new plan that has been developed.
+Information on the Borough Profile and 100 people is provided at Appendix C. - 1.3.6 The plan has been deliberately kept short and focused to ensure it translates into action easily and it is clear to residents and council employees and our partners what we want to achieve over the next five years.
+The Leader and Chief Executive will complete their introduction to the plan following scrutiny's input. - 1.3.7 There is synergy between the council's previous strategic plan and the new plan that has been developed.
 The mission to put people first continues the theme of Great People and underpins all of the council's priorities going forward.
+The previous Great People priority included outcomes for how we deliver our services and ensuring that people are not disadvantaged by where they live.
 Keeping Maidstone an attractive place for all and securing a successful economy continue our previous priorities of Great Place and Great Opportunity.
 There is a renewed emphasis in the plan on listening to our communities and working with our Parishes.
-The Draft Plan contains a balanced set of priorities that reflect all parts of the Borough both rural and urban. - 1.3.8 As face to face and on-line consultation has already been carried out on the priorities with residents and staff, the next phase will be on-line consultation on the draft plan itself and consultation with Overview and Scrutiny and all elected Members. - 1.4 Alternative Action and why not Recommended - 1.4.1 The current Strategic Plan finishes in March 2015, the draft Strategic Plan sets the vision and corporate priorities for the next five years.
+The Draft Plan contains a balanced set of priorities that reflect all parts of the Borough both rural and urban. - 1.3.8 The diagram at page 3 of the Draft Strategic Plan includes a section on the Council's values.
+These have been in place for a number of years having been set and reviewed with Council employees.
+For clarification the reference to internal and external teams in the Service value means that we should give excellent customer service to both our residents and others as well as from team to team within the council. - 1.3.9 As face to face and on-line consultation has already been carried out on the priorities with residents and staff, the next phase will be on-line consultation on the draft plan itself and consultation with Overview and Scrutiny and all elected Members.

+1.4 Alternative Action and why not Recommended

+1.4.1 The current Strategic Plan finishes in March 2015, the draft Strategic Plan sets the vision and corporate priorities for the next five years.
 Without a Plan to set our priorities and provide clear focus for employees and related plans and policies the effectiveness of the Council would be significantly reduced.